-Stress - "The emotional response someone has to an extremely negative event."
+"The emotional response to an extremely negative event."

 The Psychological Assocation

-In-the-moment responses to such events are a normal part of our nervous system, which triggers what’s typically recognised as the ‘Fight or Flight’ response, activating the sympathetic nervous system (SNS) which is the primary system involved in the chemical changes that occur during Fight or Flight.
+In-the-moment responses to such events are a normal part of our nervous system, which triggers what’s typically recognised as the ‘Fight/Flight’ response, activating the sympathetic nervous system (SNS) which is the primary system involved in the chemical changes that occur during Fight/Flight.
 The SNS kicks in, and as soon as the trauma has passed, the body normally settles and goes back to homeostasis within about an hour.

 Heightened stress causes blood to rush away from the digestive tract and head to the vital organs to provide fuel for fighting or fleeing.
-The digestive response is not needed if there's a tiger on the tail, so it partially shuts down.
-Long term stress means a lack of blood supply to the digestive tract and also a lack of gastric secretions, leading to poor gut health.
+The digestive response is not needed if there's a tiger on the tail, so it literally shuts down, while also being a major instruction to empty the bowel.
+Long term stress means a long term reduction of blood supply to the digestive tract and also a lack of gastric secretions, seriously leading to poor gut health.

 Numerous studies have connected stress with lower immune function and higher incidences of disease in general, with the genetic alteration leading to a number of processes:

-The immune system needs fuel, and instructions, in order to operate properly, in order to work as an efficient balanced system.
-This covers everything from hormone balancing to liver detoxing, making sure the lymphatic drainage system and the eliminatory organs are operating, and so much more, not to mention maximising cellular respiration to create a healthy environment for those important white cells to stay energised and do their job.
+The immune system needs fuel, and orderly instructions to operate properly, to work as an efficient balanced system.
+This covers everything from hormone balancing to liver detoxing, from making sure the lymphatic system is draining and the eliminatory organs are operating, not to mention maximising cellular respiration to create a healthy environment for those essential killer-army white cells to stay energised and do their job.

 Our role is to help keep the whole immune system strong enough to adapt to all situations.
 So how do we do this?
-Simple.
-Alleviate the symptoms; Detoxification; Fortification.
-And for this process we need Micronutrients.
+Simple - it's the 3-stage Alleviate/Detox/Fortify programme again.
+Alleviate the symptoms, Detox the toxins and acid out, Fortify with nutrients.
+And for this we need Micronutrients.